-- assessing the stock levels for the purposes of stock control - restocking - staff training - cleaning, maintaining or refurbishing a tobacco storage unit.
+- Assessing the stock levels for the purposes of stock control; - Restocking; - Staff training; - Cleaning, maintaining or refurbishing a tobacco storage unit; or - Affixing permitted label indications on the storage unit.

 What if a customer asks to see the full range of tobacco products before they buy?